 While I didn’t do this for the money, at the time I didn’t realize that I was recycling (or more accurately, allowing these bottles the chance to be reused).
 Back in the 1970s, there was little talk about saving the environment.
 All I knew was that I was, at least temporarily, saving these bottles from going to landfill.

 Unfortunately, this is far from the truth.
-While practices vary between cities and municipalities, more often than not if you place something in your recycling bin that isn’t recyclable, it will cause the whole load to be thrown out.
+While practices vary between cities and municipalities, more often than not if you perform aspirational recycling by placing something in your recycling bin that isn’t recyclable, it will cause the whole load to be thrown out.
 This is recycling contamination, and it’s a big problem for commercial and residential customers alike.

 Recycling contamination, meaning the average amount per load of recycling that isn’t deemed recyclable by a city or municipality, increased from 7 to 25 percent in the last decade, according to the National Waste and Recycling Association.
 This is largely due to a sharp increase in cities implementing single-stream recycling during this period—by 2014 80 percent of all curbside recycling programs in the United States were single stream.